Muscle relaxant Injections- Pre and post care information

 - Gentle exercise only, no strenuous exercise on the day of treatment.

-- It is not uncommon to have bruises in the areas treated.
-It will take up to two weeks for you to experience the full effect of the treatment.
+- It will take up to two weeks for you to experience the full effect of the treatment.
 Remain patient.
 It takes time for the muscles to lose strength and the lines to fade.

 - We will see you 2 weeks after for a follow up appointment to check the results of your treatment and will provide a courtesy recall when you are due for your next treatment which is around 3 months' time.